igl-myrick/pizza-shop/README.md

 Describe: Pizza.prototype.calculatePrice

+Test: It should return a number based on the pizza's toppings.
+Code:
+let userPizza = new Pizza();
+userPizza.addTopping("cheese");
+userPizza.calculatePrice();
+Expect: 0.50

 Test: It should return a number based on the pizza's size and toppings.
 Code:
 let userPizza = new Pizza();